rooseveltframework/roosevelt/CONFIGURATION.md

 - `expressSession`: The [express-session](https://github.com/expressjs/session) module Roosevelt uses internally.
 Session middleware.
 - `expressSessionStore`: The session store instance used by [express-session](https://github.com/expressjs/session) module Roosevelt uses internally.
 - `htmlPath`: Full path on the file system to where your app's HTML static page source files are located.
-- `htmlRenderedOutput`: Full path on the file system to where your app's rendered and minified staic HTML files are located.
+- `htmlRenderedOutput`: Full path on the file system to where your app's rendered and minified static HTML files are located.
 - `httpServer`: The [http server](https://nodejs.org/api/http.html#http_class_http_server) created by Roosevelt.
 - `httpsServer`: The [https server](https://nodejs.org/api/https.html#https_class_https_server) created by Roosevelt.
 - `jsPath`: Full path on the file system to where your app's JS source files are located.